3 Exam Strategies

 Alexandria Lewis

-- Remind yourself the exam is a national standardized exam and not state-specific.
+- Remind yourself that the exam is a national standardized exam and not state-specific.

 - Do not rely on your professional social work practice experience to answer the exam items.